Mohammed-wsabi/b00401062.github.io/Memoirs/Bloch's Effective Java.md

 - The Builder pattern is well suited to class hierarchies.
 - **Covariant return typing**: a subclass method is declared to return a subtype of the return type declared in the superclass.
 - The builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters.

+### Enforce the singleton property with a private constructor or an enum type

+- Making a class a singleton can make it difficult to test its clients.
+- The singleton pattern keeps the constructor private and exports a public static member to provide access to the sole instance.
+- To maintain the singleton guarantee, declare all instance fields transient and provide a `readResolve` method.
+- Enum singleton provides an ironclad guarantee against multiple instantiation.
+- A single-element enum type is often the best way to implement a singleton.